 Examples of connected screenshots from Airbnb, Shazam and Waze

 6. App Previews (iOS) vs Promo Videos (Android)

-App preview videos play a major role in conversion optimization (CRO) in the Apple App Store.
-The first video you add to your app page appears in the search results (alongside the first 2 screenshots) and autoplays (on mute) as users scroll through.
+App preview videos play a major role in conversion optimization in the Apple App Store.
+The first video you add to your app page appears in the search results alongside the first 2 screenshots and autoplays on mute as users scroll through.

-What Google calls ‘promo videos’ are youtube videos that can be added to your app listing.
+What Google calls ‘promo videos’ are YouTube videos that can be added to your app listing.
 The promo video appears on your app listing before the screenshots.
-But since recently, promo videos also autoplay in the search results for a branded search.
-The video might also be shown when Google features your app or game in other parts in the store.
+But, since recently, promo videos also autoplay in the search results for a branded search.
+The video might additionally be shown when Google features your app or game in other parts of the store.

 You can use AppTweak to see the top 10 backlinks linking to your or your competitor’s app webpage.

 Example of the backlink feature in AppTweak.